San Juan Islands Visitor Study

 - An inventory of accommodations on the three main islands (San Juan, Orcas, and Lopez)

-- An analyses of visitation from WSF, other passenger ferries, airlines, and marinas
+- An analysis of visitation from WSF, other passenger ferries, airlines, and marinas

 Information will be used to inform decisions about development (campgrounds, lodging, roads, parking), recreation uses (boating, biking, trail networks), and ways to manage or better distribute use to enhance the quality or sustainability of visitor experiences.
 It is anticipated to facilitate efficiencies in cooperative planning among recreation managers.